-We have obtained from Central Sydney Area Health Service an exclusive, worldwide license to certain key intellectual property and patents relating to the use and formulation of Aridol.
+We have an exclusive, worldwide license from Sydney South West Area Health Service to certain key intellectual property and patents relating to the use and formulation of Aridol.

 Aridol for Asthma

 In our Phase II and Phase III clinical trials, patients use a dry powder inhaler to take progressively higher doses of Aridol (from 5 mg to 635 mg, nine steps in all).
 After each inhalation the patient's lung capacity is determined by a spirometer, an instrument to measure airflow and lung capacity.
 The Aridol test is stopped when a patient has a 15% fall in lung capacity, indicating the presence of active airway inflammation.
 Only those patients with active airway inflammation will experience a drop in lung capacity.
 On average, the procedure takes 17 minutes for a positive test and 26 minutes for a negative test.
 The only equipment required is a standard spirometer to record lung capacity.